PlaceholderAPI/PlaceholderAPI/docs/developers/using-placeholderapi.md

+---
+description: Guide on how to use PlaceholderAPI in your own plugin.
+---

 # Using PlaceholderAPI

 This page is about using PlaceholderAPI in your own plugin, to either let other plugins use your plugin, or just use placeholders from other plugins in your own.